ethereum/portal-network-specs/ping-payload-extensions/ping-custom-payload-extensions.md

 - The extension isn't a required extension for specified Portal Network.

 #### 1: Requested data not found
-This error code is for if an extension is asking for something and it doesn't exist.
+This error code should be used when a client is unable to provide the necessary data for the response.

 #### 2: Failed to decode payload
 Wasn't able to decode the payload